 Like a brilliant quilt, music is the fabric of a culture’s shared experience.
 The piano accordion is a part of the fabric.
-The pop songs of today become the folk songs of tomorrow, and ultimately, a piece of the quilt.
-Music binds all Americans together, and adds to an ever-changing, bigger picture of who we are, as a culture.
-Because our musical heritage is a critical link between all of us, it should not be taken for granted, and we should do all we can to engage with it, cultivate it and support it.
+Music, like any living language, changes constantly and the pop songs we hear today may evolve into the folk songs of tomorrow.
+Thus, they become a piece of the quilt and part of our linked identities.
+The quilt binds all North Americans together, presenting an ever-changing picture of who we are, as a culture.
+The language of music is the critical link between all of us and should not be taken for granted.
+We should do all we can to cultivate, support, engage and embrace it as our own.

 Accordion Americana was created to entertain and inform only, not to endorse any products or services mentioned or featured on this site.